carlosp420/nymphalidae_diversification/MS.md

 ## Discussion
 ### Effects of phylogenetic uncertainty on the performance of MEDUSA
 The MEDUSA method has been used to infer changes in diversification rates along a phylogenetic tree.
-Since its publication (Alfaro et al. 2009), the results of using MEDUSA on a single tree, the maximum clade credibility tree, have been used for generation of hypotheses and discussion (e.g.
+Since its publication [@alfaro2009] the results of using MEDUSA on a single tree, the maximum clade credibility tree, have been used for generation of hypotheses and discussion (e.g.
 Litman et al. 2011; Heikkilä et al. 2012; Ryberg and Matheny, 2012).